 Here's how we designed and built two single family homes in Philadelphia, staying on budget despite the challenges of a city-wide lockdown and pricing increases around the nation during Covid-19.

-From day one, our team worked within their budget to meet their development pro forma—an analysis that informs them about how much to budget and how much they can sell it for.
+From day one, we worked within their budget to meet their development pro forma—an analysis that informs them about how much to budget and how much they can sell it for.
 We put together a design that fell within a percent margin of that budget and chose materials that were at or above market comparables.

 The start of the project went smoothly: we designed the project, put it through the zoning process, and acquired a ten-year tax abatement.
 Once the permits were approved, our construction team began to build.
 We were on pace to complete the envelope of the building—and then COVID-19 stopped us in our tracks.